embeddings-benchmark/mteb/docs/adding_a_dataset.md

 evaluation.run(model)
 ```

-> **Note:** for multilingual tasks, make sure your class also inherits from the `MultilingualTask` class like in [this](https://github.com/embeddings-benchmark/mteb-draft/blob/main/mteb/tasks/Classification/MTOPIntentClassification.py) example.
+> **Note:** for multilingual / crosslingual tasks, make sure your class also inherits from the `MultilingualTask` class like in [this](https://github.com/embeddings-benchmark/mteb-draft/blob/main/mteb/tasks/Classification/MTOPIntentClassification.py) example.
-> For cross-lingual tasks, make sure your class also inherits from the `MultilingualTask` class like in [this](https://github.com/embeddings-benchmark/mteb/blob/main/mteb/tasks/BitextMining/TatoebaBitextMining.py).